mochajs/mocha/docs/README.md

 cp: docs/_dist/_headers: No such file or directory
 ```

-- See `package-scripts.js` for details on what the builds are actually doing; especially see [markdown-magic](https://npm.im/markdown-magic) for how we're dynamically inserting information into `docs/index.md`.
+- See `package-scripts.js` for details on what the builds are actually doing.

 ## License